Sunday, April 22, 2018

 This is not political.
 I am not about politics or laws or trying to make people behave.
 I support no political party or politician.
 Gun rights folks often assert that criminals do not obey laws.
 That is truly total nonsense, but I actually agree that changing people, not changing laws, is what is really needed.
 You can't change anyone but yourself.
 So, start there.
 So, change.
 Start with seeking out the violence in your own heart and fighting it.
 This an angry and violent nation.
 Don't participate in that, even emotionally.

 But you can go farther: You want to defend your family.
 The most effective way to do that is to keep guns out of your house.
 Don't allow guns in YOUR house.
 Don't voluntarily be in the presence of anyone else with a gun.
 If YOU own guns, destroy them.
 I'm not suggesting taking away your useless "right" to own guns if you are so foolish as to want them.
 I'm suggesting you take the personal responsibility to renounce guns.
 That won't stop gun violence, but it's one small step in the right direction.
 It won't solve the problem, but at least then, YOU won't BE the problem.
 At least then, it won't be YOUR gun that is used in the next slaying.
 It won't be YOUR family member who goes crazy and kills people with your gun.
 It won't be YOUR gun that is stolen and used to commit crimes.
 It won't be YOUR gun that is found by a toddler with tragic results.
+Or, most common of all, you or your loved one, in a moment of desperation, will not use YOUR gun to commit suicide.
 At least then, YOU won't be supporting the gun culture or the gun industry, an industry of death.
 Then YOU, or a member of YOUR family won't be the next angry white man whose suppressed rage erupts into mass shooting.

 Monday, August 28, 2017